ATGardner/atgardner.github.com/_posts/2014-08-11-day-122-brahma-lake-to-mesa-creek.markdown

  PCT.
 They were also planning to get to Horse Lake, but they went up the wrong trail for a while before realizing their mistake and coming back down to the resort.
  Then came a couple of hikers.
-They were planning on camping near Horse Lake, and also took the pct instead.
+They were planning on camping near Horse Lake, and also took the PCT instead.
 They hiked a total of 3 extra miles.
 I shower then where we were on the map, and directed them to the right trail as well.
  I finally left the trail junction at around 15:20 with 9 miles to go.
 After a short while I stumbled upon the reason the trail had so much horse poop all over it - two